How to Talk with Your Romantic Partner about Menopause

 How to Approach the Conversation with Your Romantic Partner

 It is best to talk to your partner as soon as possible.
-This way, your symptoms of mood swings, vaginal dryness, or brain fog will not leave them perplexed and worried about your health.
+This way, your symptoms of vaginal dryness, or brain fog will not leave them perplexed and worried about your health.
 You might feel shy or uncomfortable as you open up about these things.
 If this is the case, always keep in mind that menopause is a very natural stage in the life of every woman.
 So nothing is embarrassing about your body and your symptoms.
 Here are some tips that could help guide you through the talk with your partner.

 Honesty is the best policy, very much so when it comes to talking about menopause.
 Your partner might not know much about this stage in your life.
 So it is up to you to describe what you are going through with honesty and in detail.
 Explain to your partner that you have new symptoms because of menopause, and you are working on adjusting to them.
 If you are suffering from mood swings, tiredness, or irritability, tell them that it is not their fault.
 Your behavior changes are a natural event.

 Giving your romantic partner more info about how you feel and what you are going through in menopause will be very helpful for your relationship.
 It was found that the better a man’s knowledge about menopause, the higher is the marital satisfaction of his partner (1).
 Being open and honest also goes a long way for your mutual trust.
 Do not forget to thank your partner for being supportive of this important stage in your life.
 If you tackle menopause together, as a team, it will be much easier to manage for both of you.